Africa Map Pin

 Our old website was becoming outdated, we realised that Padkos had to be integrated into our Tracks4Africa site and we needed our own map server.
 This called for a bold investment in a brand new website, with new look and feel, the Padkos functionality built into it as well as a brand new web map integrated with the web site.

 So here you have it, our story to date.
-We would like to thank everyone who has been supporting Tracks4Africa over the last ten years.
-Some numbers:
+We would like to thank everyone who has been supporting Tracks4Africa over the last fifteen years.

 Special thanks to the Tracks4Africa Community who has been contributing tracks, points, photos, ideas and support!